 Below each gradient is the CSS color code that was used to create it.
 You can copy and paste it so it can be used in designs of your own.

 Seeing #00010c on a computer or phone screen is much different than how it may appear in the real world.
 Shown here are 20 different environment types and how #00010c could potentially look inside each of them, given perfect conditions.
-For example, #00010c appears as #01010b when in northern sky daylight and as #00010f when in cool fluorescent.
+For example, #00010c appears as #00010d when in old direct sunlight at noon and as #000111 when in white fluorescent.

 Old direct sunlight at noon